Talavera pottery (Talavera Poblana) is a Mexican and Spanish pottery tradition from Talavera de la Reina, in Spain.

 The Puebla kitchen is one of the traditional environments of Talavera pottery, from the tiles that decorate the walls and counters to the dishes and other food containers.
 It is a very distinct style of kitchen.
 In monastery kitchens of the area, many of the designs also incorporate the emblem of the religious order.

 Many of the facades in the historic center of Puebla are decorated with these tiles.
-These tiles are called azulejos and can be found on fountains, patios, the facades of homes, churches, and other buildings, forming an important part of Puebla’s Baroque architecture.
+These tiles are called azulejos and can be found on fountains, patios, and the facades of homes, churches, and other buildings, forming an important part of Puebla’s Baroque architecture.

 This use of azulejos attested to the family’s or church’s wealth.
 This led to a saying “to never be able to build a house with tiles”, which meant to not amount to anything in life.